RedHat-UX/red-hat-design-system/elements/rh-pagination/README.md

 ```

 Calling `requestUpdate()` causes the paginator to check `window.location` (i.e. the url bar) and
-update it's own state in accordance.
+update its own state in accordance.
 Therefore, for best results, ensure that your SPA uses URLs,
 and the browser's [`Location`](https://developer.mozilla.org/en-US/docs/Web/API/Location) and
 [`history`](https://developer.mozilla.org/en-US/docs/Web/API/History_API) APIs in a standard way.